-SECTION 12.
-VOTING PROCEDURE
+SECTION 121.- VOTING PROCEDURE

-12.1 CASTING A VOTE
+12.1 11.1 CASTING A VOTE

-- A) In acting upon every motion, the vote shall be taken by casting a mechanical yes/no vote, voice, roll call or any other method as determined by the Presiding Officer, by which the vote of each member of the Public Body can be clearly ascertained. - B) The vote on each motion shall be entered into the Record by number of votes for or against.
+- A) In acting upon every motion, the vote shall be taken by casting a mechanical yes/no vote, electronic voting, voice, roll call or any other method as determined by the Presiding Officer, by which the vote of each member of the Public Body can be clearly ascertained. - B) The vote on each motion shall be entered into the Record by number of votes for or against.
 Members casting a vote in the minority shall be identified by name in the Record.
-The Record also shall include the names of any member not casting a vote by reason of being absent from the room at the time of the vote. - C) If a Council Member has declared a Conflict of Interest and is absent during the roll call vote, the City Clerk shall include "Absent for the Vote due to declared Conflict of Interest" in the Official Minutes as part of the results of the vote. - D) If the roll call method of voting is used, the City Clerk shall call the names of all members as follows: the Presiding Officer shall be called last and Council Members shall be called upon to vote, starting with the Vice-Mayor.
+The Record also shall include the names of any member not casting a vote by reason of being absent from the room at the time of the vote. - C) If a Council Member has declared a Conflict of Interest and is absent during the roll call vote, the City Clerk shall include "Absent for the Vote due to declared Conflict of Interest" in the Official Minutes as part of the results of the vote. - (C)D) In the case of an abstention from a vote, the Council Member shall disclose on the record the specific interest that requires the member to abstain from voting. - DE) If the roll call method of voting is used, the City Clerk shall call the names of all members as follows: the Presiding Officer shall be called last and Council Members shall be called upon to vote, starting with the Vice-Mayor.
 Remainder of Council will be called in seniority order, rotating with each new vote.
-Member shall respond "Aye" or "Nay." - E) Providing for an alternative means of casting votes in certain matters.
+Member shall respond "Aye" or "Nay." - E)F) Providing for an alternative means of casting votes in certain matters.